radoslaw-spychala/Pi-hole-DNS/README.md

 | Router | Virgin Media Hub 5 |
 | Network Type | Home LAN |

+---

 ## Network Configuration

-The Virgin Media router DHCP service was disabled.
+The Virgin Media Hub 5 DHCP service was disabled.

-Pi-hole was configured to provide DHCP services so every device connecting to the home network automatically used Pi-hole for DNS resolution.
+Pi-hole was configured to provide DHCP services, allowing every device connected to the home network to automatically receive Pi-hole as its DNS server.

+Cloudflare is used as the upstream DNS provider for external DNS resolution.

 ---